amina9600/amina9600/README.md

 ### Hi there 👋
-### I'm Amina.
-I'm a fullstack developer and aspiring Product Manager, currently based in London 🇬🇧
+### I'm Amina, I'm a fullstack developer and aspiring Product Manager, currently based in London 🇬🇧

 <!--